CX-Box/cxbox-doc/docs/widget/type/emptywidget/emptywidget.md

         <!--родитель??-->
         **Step1** Add ${customField} for **title** to **_.widget.json_**.

-        Dynamic data output in the title only works if these fields are displayed on or passed as the hidden type from other widget [List widget](/widget/type/list/list), [Form widget](/widget/type/form/form),[Info widget](/widget/type/info/info).
+        Dynamic data output in the title only works if these fields are displayed on or passed as the [Field hidden](/widget/fields/field/hidden/hidden/) type from other widget [List widget](/widget/type/list/list), [Form widget](/widget/typeform),[Info widget](/widget/type/info/info).

         ```java
         --8<--